 t0.font=1ÿÿÿ over serial, or as t0.font=1 inside an event as code.

-Properly formed monospaced ZI font resources from v0.53 (and prior) will have a height that is either equal to the width or a height that is double the width.
+Properly formed monospaced ZI font resources from v0.53 (and prior) will have a width that is either equal to the height or a width that is half the height.
 Height will always be a multiple of 8 from 16 to 192.
 ZI fonts are monobit (pixel is either on or off) and Fixed Width.
 Hint: Generating a proportional font like Arial where W and @ are 24×24 and squeezing into a 12×24 space is like pouring 2 litres into a one litre bottle and expecting all 2 litres have been saved.
 Fonts that do not conform to the ZI size formula just stated can indeed have issues when it is rendered on the Nextion device.

 With the introduction of the Intelligent Series, an anti-aliased non-fixed width font can now be generated.
 Be mindful that the max visual space required for characters of an anti-aliased proportional font is not width x qty as it was with the elder ZI fixed width font.
 Proportional fonts such as Arial contain characters of varying width (W is indeed wider than l).

 A ZI font resource can be viewed by selecting the font and double clicking the selected font.
+Subset ZI fonts can be redefined and regenerated with Change Font button at the bottom of the Font Preview window.
 Trash will Delete all loaded ZI Font Resources.
 Multiple *.zi fonts can be imported with Add.
 A font must not be associated to a component to remove with Delete.
 A font can be swapped out with a different font using Replace.
 Insert will import the font before the highlighted font.
 Use the Arrow Up and Arrow Down to renumber the font resource number within the ZI Font Resource Pane.

 Exporting a font resource is accessed by highlighting a the font resource, right clicking and selecting Export.
 Note that exporting multiple fonts is with the naming convention font resource #.zi.
 Exporting will overwrite a pre-existing file.